hydephp/develop/docs/digging-deeper/customization.md

 ### A note on file paths

 When Hyde references files, especially when passing filenames between components, the file path is almost always relative to the root of the project.
-Specifying absolute paths yourself will likely lead to unforeseen problems.
+Specifying absolute paths yourself could lead to unforeseen problems.

 ## Configuration Files Overview